-of the objection.

-1 Prosecute any action provided in sections 60-02.1-28 through 60-02.1-38 in any 1.
-2 court in this state or in any other state.
-3 2.
-Appeal from any adverse judgment to the courts of last resort.
-4 Settle and compromise any action when it will be in the best interests of the 3.
-5 claimants.
-6 Upon payment of the amount of any settlement or of the full amount of any bond, 7 exonerate the person so paying from further liability growing out of the action.
-8 60-02.1-36.
-Money received by trustee - Deposited in Bank of North Dakota.
-All 9 funds received by the commission as trustee must be deposited in the Bank of North Dakota.
-10 60-02.1-37.
-Report of trustee to court - Approval - Distribution.
-Upon the receipt 11 and evaluation of claims the commission shall file with the court a report showing the amount 12 and validity of each claim after recognizing relevant: 13 1.
-Liens or pledges.
-14 2.
-Assignments.
-Deductions due to advances or offsets accrued in favor of the licensee.
-15 3.
-16 4.
-In case of cash claims or checks, the amount of the claim, with interest from the 17 date of default at the weighted average prime rate charged by the Bank of North 18 Dakota.
-19 The report must also contain the proposed distribution of the trust fund assets, less 20 expenses incurred by the commission in the administration of the insolvency.
-If the trust fund is 21 insufficient to redeem all claims in full, the report should list the funds as prorated.
-22 The court shall set a hearing and the appropriate notice for interested persons to show 23 cause why the commission's report should not be approved and distribution of the fund be 24 made as proposed.
-Copies of the report and notice of hearing must be served by the 25 commission by certified mail upon the licensee and the surety and by ordinary mail upon all 26 claimants.
-27 Any aggrieved person having an objection to the commission's report shall file the objection with the court and serve copies on the commission, the licensee, and the surety at least ten days before the hearing.
-Failure to file and serve objections in the time set is a waiver
+- 60-02.1-36.
+Money received by trustee Deposited in Bank of North Dakota.

+All funds received by the commission as trustee must be deposited in the Bank of North Dakota. - 60-02.1-37.
+Report of trustee to court Approval Distribution.
+Upon the receipt and evaluation of claims the commission shall file with the court a report showing the amount and validity of each claim after recognizing relevant: - 1.
+Liens or pledges. - 2.
+Assignments. - 3.
+Deductions due to advances or offsets accrued in favor of the licensee. - 4.
+In case of cash claims or checks, the amount of the claim, with interest from the date of default at the weighted average prime rate charged by the Bank of North Dakota.

+The report must also contain the proposed distribution of the trust fund assets, less expenses incurred by the commission in the administration of the insolvency.
+If the trust fund is insufficient to redeem all claims in full, the report should list the funds as prorated.

+The court shall set a hearing and the appropriate notice for interested persons to show cause why the commission's report should not be approved and distribution of the fund be made as proposed.
+Copies of the report and notice of hearing must be served by the commission by certified mail upon the licensee and the surety and by ordinary mail upon all claimants.

+Any aggrieved person having an objection to the commission's report shall file the objection with the court and serve copies on the commission, the licensee, and the surety at least ten days before the hearing.
+Failure to file and serve objections in the time set is a waiver of the objection.